Treatments for prostate cancer can include:

 Choose the option that best suits your situation

 The type of surgery you have depends on your cancer.

-Radiotherapy is a way of treating cancers using x-rays or other types of radiation.
+Radiation therapy is a way of treating cancers using X-rays or other types of radiation.

 Chemotherapy, also known as chemo, is a way of treating cancer using drugs.

 Hormonal therapy uses drugs to treat cancers that are sensitive to hormones.

 Targeted therapy uses drugs that affect specific cells in some cancers.